Back to Blog

 Modest gains as more Real Estate brokerages turn Profitable by mid-year 2024

-A new study reveals a slight improvement in the number profitable of brokerages in the first half of 2024 compared to the previous year.
+A new study reveals a slight improvement in the number of profitable brokerages in the first half of 2024 compared to the previous year.

 Profitability Trends in 2024